Boxer's fracture is a break in the long bone that connects the little finger to the wrist. It can take up to 6 weeks to fully heal.

-- Playing certain sports
+- Contact sports

 - Squeezing or crushing of the hand

-- Certain diseases and conditions that weaken bones, such as tumors or cysts
+- Health problems that weaken bones, such as osteoporosis

-- Decreased muscle mass
+- Lower muscle mass

-- Exposure to violence
+- Being around violence

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
+You will also be asked how the injury happened.
 A physical exam will be done.
-The injured finger will be examined.
+The finger will be checked.